Interstate 95 in Virginia: Petersburg to Richmond

 North of Petersburg, I-95 crosses the Appomattox River and enters the city of Colonial Heights and then Chesterfield County.
 An extraordinarily high Vietnam Veterans Memorial Bridge carries SR 895 (Pocahontas Parkway) over I-95 and the James River just south of the Richmond city limits.
 A CSX Transportation railroad line runs parallel to the northbound lane in the vicinity of the Port of Richmond, and the Commerce Road Industrial Area, a region that includes a Philip Morris USA office and an old bridge manufacturing plant.
 As I-95 itself crosses the James River, Richmond Main Street Station can be seen on the north bank, and the road winds around the station itself.
-The first interchange after it crosses the James River is the tolled SR 195 and from there the road winds toward the concurrency with I-64.
+The first interchange after it crosses the James River is the tolled SR 195 freeway and from there the road winds toward the concurrency with I-64.
 I-64/I-95 curves to the northwest to cross under US 1/US 301, only to turn back north briefly, and curve northwest again, as it approaches SR 161.
 This pattern ends when I-64 turns west at the same interchange as the northern terminus of I-195.
 From here I-95 curves back to the northeast and has two interchanges with US 1, and later US 301 separately, the latter of which has separate carriageways on both side of I-95.
 Another interchange with I-295 exists in Glen Allen.
 However, I-295 does not terminate there, and the south-to-eastbound and west-to-northbound offramps between the two can be accessed in the medians of both roads.